What is iodine test/Iodine test for carbohydrate?

 |It produces blue color using the iodine solution.||It is not able to make blue with the iodine solution|

 - Reagent: Lugol’s iodine, 5% elemental iodine is mixed with 10% potassium iodide to form the Lugol’s iodine.

 - Materials Required: Test tubes, Test tube stand

 Procedure of Iodine Test

-- You can take control of 1 ml distilled water in a different tube.
+- Manage 1 ml of sterile water in a separate tube.

-- Mix the two tubes together with about 2-3 drops of Lugol’s solution in a bowl.
+- Vortex the two tubes together after adding two or three drops of Lugol’s solution.